jundalisay/sp/content/en/research/say/treatise/book-3/chapter-06d.md

 1. Is the public interested in the cultivation of science in all its branches?
 2. Is it necessary, that the public should spend to teach those branches?

 Whatever be the position of man in society, he is in constant dependence upon the three kingdoms of nature.
-His food, his clothing, his medicines, every object either of business or of pleasure, is subject to fixed laws; and the better those laws are understood, the more benefit will accrue to society.
+His food, his clothing, his medicines, every object either of business or of pleasure, is subject to fixed laws.

+The better those laws are understood, the more benefit will accrue to society.

-Every individual, from the common mechanic, that works in wood or clay, to the prime minister that regulates with the dash of his pen the agriculture, the breeding of cattle, the mining, or the commerce of a nation, will perform his business the bet- ter, the better he understands the nature of things, and the more his understanding is enlightened.
+Every individual, from the common mechanic, that works in wood or clay, to the prime minister that regulates with the dash of his pen the agriculture, the breeding of cattle, the mining, or the commerce of a nation, will perform his business the better, the better he understands the nature of things, and the more his understanding is enlightened.

 For this reason, every advance of science is followed by an increase of social happiness.
 A new application of the lever, or of the power of wind or water, or even a method of reducing the friction of bodies, will, perhaps, have an influence on twenty different arts.

 An uniformity of weights and measures, arranged upon mathematical principles, would be a benefit to the whole commercial world, if it were wise enough to adopt such an expedient.

 An important discovery in astronomy or geology may possibly afford the means of ascertaining the longitude at sea with precision, which would be an immense advantage to navigation all over the world.

 The naturalisation in Europe of a new botanical genus or species might possibly influence the comfort of many millions of individuals.

-50 231Jean-Baptise Say, A Treatise on Political Economy comparative merit, there is much unfairness to be apprehended from the esprit de corps of such communities.
+comparative merit, there is much unfairness to be apprehended from the esprit de corps of such communities.

-Among the numerous classes of science, theoretical and prac- tical, which it is the interest of the public to advance and promote, there are fortunately many, that individuals have a personal interest in pursuing, and which the public, there- fore, is not called upon to pay the expense of teaching.
+Among the numerous classes of science, theoretical and practical, which it is the interest of the public to advance and promote, there are fortunately many, that individuals have a personal interest in pursuing, and which the public, therefore, is not called upon to pay the expense of teaching.

 Every adventurer in any branch of industry is urged most strongly by self-interest to learn his business and whatever concerns it.
 The journeyman gains in his apprenticeship, besides manual dexterity, a variety of notions and ideas only to be learnt in the work-shop, and which can be no otherwise recompensed, than by the wages he will receive.

 Encouragement may, with perfect safety, be held out to a mode of instruction of no small efficacy; I mean, the composition of good elementary 53 works.
 The reputation and profit of a good book in this class do not indemnify the labour, science, and skill, requisite to its composition.
 54 A man must be a fool to serve the public in this line where the natural profit is so little proportioned to the benefit derived to the public.

-The want of good elementary books will never be thoroughly sup- plied, until the public shall hold out temptations, sufficiently ample to engage first-rate talents in their composition.
-It does not answer to employ particular individuals for the express purpose; for the man of most talents will not always succeed the best= nor to offer specific premiums; for they are often bestowed on very imperfect productions, and the encourage- ment ceases the moment the premium is awarded.
+The want of good elementary books will never be thoroughly supplied, until the public shall hold out temptations, sufficiently ample to engage first-rate talents in their composition.
+It does not answer to employ particular individuals for the express purpose; for the man of most talents will not always succeed the best= nor to offer specific premiums; for they are often bestowed on very imperfect productions, and the encouragement ceases the moment the premium is awarded.
 But merit in this kind should be paid proportionately to its degree, and always liberally.

-A good work will thus be sure to be super- seded by a better, till perfection is at last attained in each class.
+A good work will thus be sure to be superseded by a better, till perfection is at last attained in each class.

-There is no great expense incurred by liberally rewarding excellence; for it must always be extremely rare; and what is a great sum to an indi- vidual, is a small matter to the pockets of a nation.
+There is no great expense incurred by liberally rewarding excellence; for it must always be extremely rare; and what is a great sum to an individual, is a small matter to the pockets of a nation.

 But it is not every degree or class of knowledge, that yields a benefit to the individual, equivalent to that accruing to the public.

-In treating above 51 of the profits of the man of science, I have shown the reason, why his talents are not ad- equately remunerated; yet theoretical is quite as useful to society as practical knowledge; for how could science ever be applied to the practical utility of mankind, unless it were discovered and preserved by the theorist?
-It would rapidly de- generate into mere mechanical habit, which must soon decline; and the downfall of the arts would pave the way for the return of ignorance and barbarism.
+In treating above 51 of the profits of the man of science, I have shown the reason, why his talents are not adequately remunerated; yet theoretical is quite as useful to society as practical knowledge; for how could science ever be applied to the practical utility of mankind, unless it were discovered and preserved by the theorist?
+It would rapidly degenerate into mere mechanical habit, which must soon decline; and the downfall of the arts would pave the way for the return of ignorance and barbarism.

 In every country that can at all appreciate the benefits to be derived from the enlargement of human faculties, it has been